grampelberg/kty/DEVELOPMENT.md

 On PR, CI produces a darwin-arm64 binary and helm chart.
 Click on any step from the PR and then `Summary` on the left sidebar to see the uploaded artifacts.
-Docker images are not currently build/uploaded on PR runs.
+Docker images are built to verify that the `linux-amd64` binary can be built but they are not pushed or uploaded anywhere.

 ## Environment